dionizh/gatsby-netlify/content/blog/2020-03-you-have-one-chance-to-make-memory.md

 _Mum, how do I tell you?
 Fruit beer is a German thing.
 We've passed Germany.
 Can't go back._

 She did the same (to a lesser degree) when we were traveling in India.
 By luck she had an excellent mushroom soup.
-And in the upcoming days, where ever we went, she was ordering a mushroom soup and got horribly disappointed each and every time.
+And in the upcoming days, where ever we went, she ordered a mushroom soup and got horribly disappointed each and every time.
 (Because India, why mushroom soup?
 I mean, what's the connection?)

 What I realised, amplified by my mum in an odd way, that most people are hanging onto good memories and expecting them to be repeatable.